Eduard Krčmář: Speedway career

+Krčmář began riding in Poland in 2014 for Kolejarz Rawicz.

-He rode in the top tier of British Speedway riding for the Swindon Robins in the 2015 Elite League.
+Krčmář rode in the top tier of British Speedway riding for the Swindon Robins in the 2015 Elite League.
 He is a three times finalist in the 2014 Individual Speedway Junior World Championship, 2016 Individual Speedway Junior World Championship and 2017 Individual Speedway Junior World Championship.

-He was champion of the Czech Republic after winning the Czech Republic Championship in 2020.
+Krčmář was champion of the Czech Republic after winning the Czech Republic Championship in 2020 and rode for the Czech Republic during the 2024 Speedway of Nations (world team championship).